sanni/cartreader/Cart_Reader/README.md

 - MD.ino includes everything for the SEGA Mega Drive
 - N64.ino includes everything Nintendo 64
 - NP.ino includes everything for Nintendo Power SF Memory and GB Memory cartridges
+- PCE.ino includes everything for the PC Engine/TG16
 - SNES.ino includes everything Super Nintendo

 Every submodule has it's own setup_XX() function that configures the needed pins and a submenu that lets you choose what you want to do.